Picoseconds/octii-py/README.md

 ```
 git clone https://github.com/Picoseconds/octii-py
 ```
 2. Put your token in token.txt.
-You can get your token by looking in your localStorage with Chrome DevTools for the key "_cap_neko-token"
+You can get your token by looking in your localStorage with Chrome DevTools for the key "\_cap\_neko-token"
+3. Install it with `pip install -r requirements.txt` or use a venv (RECOMMENDED BUT I CAN'T GIVE INSTRUCTIONS BECAUSE I DON'T KNOW HOW TO DO IT)
 3. Run the example selfbot INTERIM THIS IS FOR YOU with `py "examples/for interim.py"`

 ## Project Scope